7bitcoder/7bitDI/Docs/advanced-guides/building-library.rst

     conan install . --output-folder=build --build=missing

-Navigate to build directory:
+Navigate to the build directory:

 .. code-block:: sh

     cd build

-Configure cmake project, add also toolchain file as a CMAKE_TOOLCHAIN_FILE cache variable:
+Configure the CMake project, and add also toolchain file as a CMAKE_TOOLCHAIN_FILE cache variable:

 .. code-block:: sh